itfedorovsa/job4j_cars/README.md

 # job4j_cars

+# About

 This application is a car sales website with car sales posts (ads).
 User can:

 - sign up, log in to profile, update profile data
 - post, browse, edit, mark as sold or delete his posts (ads).
 - add to his favourites another user's posts
 - filter posts by various parameters
   If the price has changed, it will be shown in the price history.
   If the user hasn't added any photos to post, then a picture "photos coming soon" will be added automatically.
   Post controls buttons and "Add to favourite" button are available on the view depending on whether the user is the creator of the post (ad).
   The publication time is displayed according to the user's time zone.

+***

 # Used technologies

-Implemented with:
 <ul>
  <li>JDK 17</li>
  <li>Maven 3.8.5</li>
  <li>Spring Boot 2.5.2</li>
+ <li>Hibernate 5.6.11.Final</li>
  <li>JDBC 4</li>
  <li>Lombok 1.18.22</li>
  <li>Bootstrap 4.4.1</li>
  <li>Thymeleaf 2.7.3</li>
- <li>PostgreSQL 42.2.16</li>
+ <li>PostgreSQL 42.2.27</li>
  <li>Liquibase 3.6.2</li>
+ <li>JUnit 5</li>
+ <li>Mockito 3.9.0</li>
+ <li>AssertJ 3.19.0</li>
+ <li>H2 1.4.200</li>
 </ul>

+***

 # Environment requirements